getdaydream/vue-demo/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Dependencies
+- [mavonEditor](https://github.com/hinesboy/mavonEditor): A markdown editor based on Vue that supports a variety of personalized features.

 ## TODO
 * login page photo wall
 * [Vue-multiselect](https://vue-multiselect.js.org/)